wp-globalis-tools/wpg-https-proxy/README.md

 Install the https-proxy server:

-1. Copy the `server` directory on your server, and run `composer install`
+1. Copy the `server` directory on your server (you can name it as you want)
+2. Go in the directory, and run `composer install`

 Install the WordPress mu-plugin: